The 25 Best LGBTQIA+ Bars in NYC

 Williamsburg has changed tremendously over the past couple of decades, but after stepping foot into Metropolitan, you’d never know it.
 Since 2002, the outer-borough locale has stayed true to its grit—a brand that includes fog machines, go-go dancers, billiards, and an enormous backyard that hosts free summer barbecues and year-round enthusiasm.
 Metropolitan shrugs away the notion of craft cocktails and avant-garde entertainment, instead adhering to the principle that in a neighborhood of newness, it’s important for some things to stay the same.

 If you say you’re going “nowhere” this weekend, you better be referencing the bar.
 Despite its unassuming name, Nowhere makes dark and dingy environs something to long for.
 With affordable drink prices, unbeatable music, and a newly replaced pool table, this is somewhere you need to experience.
 If not for the beer and shot combos, for the talkative patrons that you’re sure to befriend.
 Head in a little later in the night and you just might stumble across a raunchy party—here, what happens in the dark corner of the bar stays in the dark corner of the bar.

-It’s no coincidence that this bar shares a name with the 1969 Stonewall Riots: The Stonewall Inn is where the gay liberation movement began over 50 years ago, securing its place as the most significant LGBTQ+ bar in the world.
+It’s no coincidence that this bar shares a name with the 1969 Stonewall Riots: The Stonewall Inn is where the gay liberation movement began over 50 years ago, securing its place as the most notable LGBTQIA+ bar in the world.
 Now a National Historic Landmark, the spot continues bringing queer people together with regular drag shows, dance parties, piano nights, and Pride-themed events.
 It’s a tourist favorite, but you’d be foolish to let that deter you.